-Glens win, Dungannon and Glenavon secure comeback draws
+Glens win, Swifts and Glenavon secure comeback draws - report and highlights

 Warren Feeney's took the lead on the seven minutes when Shay McCartan's corner was nodded on by James Singleton and then by the returning Patrick McClean, who headed the ball into the path of Junior, with his close-range strike finding the back of the net.

-Shortly after, the away side could have doubled their advantage when Jay Donnelly latched onto a superb pass by Daire O'Connor and travelled into the box.
+Shortly after, the away side could have doubled their advantage when Donnelly latched onto a superb pass by Daire O'Connor and travelled into the box.
 However, the alert Kym Nelson dispossessed the striker.

 Donnelly was in action again when his pass played Marcus Kane through on goal, but the Glentoran captain's resulting strike was off-target.